Globalaw - Home

 About Globalaw

-Globalaw is a global band one Chambers-ranked leading law firm network of approximately 80 independent law firms and 3,000 lawyers in over 60 countries.
-Our mission is to foster seamless legal collaboration among member firms and assist them in delivering high-quality, cost-effective solutions to their clients worldwide.
+Founded in 1994, Globalaw is a global band one Chambers-ranked leading network of approximately 80 independent law firms and 4,000 lawyers in over 60 countries.
+Our mission is to foster seamless legal collaboration among member firms and to help them deliver high-quality, cost-effective solutions to their clients worldwide.
 We take pride in our commitment to excellence, global reach, and innovative approach to legal services.
 Visit www.globalaw.net to learn more.

 news